AbramiucAndrei/AbramiucAndrei/README.md

 # 👋 Hi there, I'm **Andrei Abramiuc**!

 Welcome to my GitHub profile!
-I'm an aspiring **Software Engineer Student** passionate about solving complex problems through code.
+I'm an aspiring **Computer Science Student** passionate about solving complex problems through code.
 Currently, I'm on a journey to grow my expertise in **software development**, **data structures**, and **algorithms**.

 ---